Code & Polish

 • Pin a LICENSE file at the repo root.
 No license = unusable for most teams.

-• Add 3–5 topics so the repo shows up in GitHub search and on org pages.
+• Add 3–5 topics so the repo shows up in GitHub search.

 • Cut tagged releases — even a one-line CHANGELOG beats nothing.

-• Mirror to secondary registries where your users live (e.g. a .NET wrapper on NuGet, Python bindings on PyPI).
+• Mirror to secondary registries where your users live (.NET wrapper on NuGet, Python bindings on PyPI, CLI on Homebrew, extension on the VS Code Marketplace).

-• Archive abandoned repos so they stop dragging the org's average polish down.
+• Archive abandoned repos so they stop dragging the org's average down.

 Gold standards & examples